Fishbourne Roman Palace: Discovery and excavation

-The site itself was accidentally discovered in 1805, during the construction of a new home on the grounds of the ancient Roman ruin.
+The site was accidentally discovered in 1805, during the construction of a new home on the grounds of the ancient Roman ruin.
 Workers discovered 13 ft pavement as well as fragments of columns.
-In the following years, additional remains such as pottery fragments and portions of mosaic tiles were unearthed by local inhabitants who lived within close proximity to the site.
+In the following years, additional remains such as pottery fragments and portions of mosaic tiles were unearthed by local inhabitants who lived near to the site.
 However, the locals were unable to conceive the fact that the findings were part of a larger unknown structure that remained below the surface.
 It wasn't until 1960, that Aubrey Barrett, an engineer working for the Portsmouth Water Company, discovered the foundations of a “masonry building” located north of the main road while digging a trench for a water main.

-This rediscovery of the ancient structure caught the attention of the Sussex Archeological Society and triggered the first series of excavations, directed by archeologist Barry Cunliffe and his team in 1961.
+This rediscovery of the ancient structure caught the attention of the Sussex Archaeological Society and triggered the first series of excavations, directed by the archeologist Barry Cunliffe and his team in 1961.
 Cunliffe's findings from his digs provide the most significant portion of the information associated with the site.
 In the years following the initial excavations led by Cunliffe, a series of further excavations were conducted, each of which focused on unearthing various other areas of the ancient site.

 To the surprise of archeologists and historians alike, each stage of excavations revealed previously unknown details surrounding the site's vast and complex history.
-For instance, from 1995 to 1999, archeologists John Manley and David Rudkin conducted digs that focused on southern portions of the site, which exposed significant evidence of human activity prior to the Roman conquest in 43 AD.
+For instance, from 1995 to 1999, the archeologists John Manley and David Rudkin conducted digs that focused on southern portions of the site, which exposed significant evidence of human activity prior to the Roman conquest in 43 AD.
 Over the course of five years, Manley's team of archeologists discovered nearly twelve thousand artifacts, including flint tools that are believed to date back to the Mesolithic period (around 5000–4000 BC) and could indicate the presence of a hunter and gatherer settlement near the present-day location of the Fishbourne palace.
 However, the most intriguing and significant evidence of pre-Roman human activity at the site comes from a ditch containing nearly seven hundred fragments of pottery and a cup that can be traced back to a period within the Late Iron Age.
 The findings made by Manley and his team challenge Cunliffe's earlier assumptions by suggesting the likely presence of significant human activity at Fishbourne prior to 43 AD.